 We investigate molecular mechanisms associated with the development of neurodegenerative diseases.
 We also study membrane proteins in the lipid membrane embedded state, using cryo-EM as main tool.

 Aging increases both the risk of the development and the rate of progression of neurodegenerative diseases, such as Parkinson’s disease.
-Although certain proteins, such as alpha-synuclein, are known to play an important role in Parkinson’s disease, the causative protein species is still unclear.
+Although certain proteins, such as alpha-synuclein, are known to play an important role in Parkinson’s disease, the possibly multi-factorial causes of the disease are still unclear.
 Studying the various forms of alpha-synuclein and other so-called ‘amyloid’ proteins and their transmission from cell to cell, will help to elucidate the mechanisms involved and provide information needed for drug development.

 Biological membrane systems